mgoltzsche/ctnr/README.md

 ## Rootless containers

-The ability to run a container as unprivileged user has some advantages:
+Concerning accessibility, usability and security container engines that do not require root privileges have several advantages compared to those that do:

-- Container images can be built everywhere - also inside an unprivileged container (TODO).
+- **Containers can be run by unprivileged users.**
+  _Required in restrictive environments and useful for graphical applications._
-- A container can be run in a restrictive, rootless environment.
+- **Container images can be built everywhere.**
+  _Higher flexibility in unprivileged CI/CD build jobs - running a container in a container will soon also be possible._
-- A higher degree and more flexible level of security since you can rely on your host OS' ACL.
+- **A higher degree and more flexible level of security.**
+  _Less likely for an attacker to gain root access through a possible engine security leak when run as unprivileged user._
+  _User/group-based container access control leveraging the host OS' ACL._

 See [Aleksa Sarai's blog post](https://www.cyphar.com/blog/post/rootless-containers-with-runc) (which inspired me to start this project) for more information.